Sleep Apnea Symptoms

 Sleep apnea can affect your sleep quality and interfere with your active lifestyle.
 It’s recommended to undergo a sleep study to know the diagnosis and receive treatment.
 At DentaCare Dental, Dr. Hobbs has years of expertise and proudly offers services to patients in Gregg and Harrison Counties, TX.
 Read our friendly guide to learn more about how sleep apnea can affect your health and the treatment solutions Dr. Hobbs offers.

 Identifying Your Symptoms

-Heavy snoring is frequently the symptom that sleep apnea sufferers and their loved ones notice first.
-Since there are many different indications that you might be suffering from sleep apnea, catching the early signs can protect you from serious health complications down the road.
+Heavy snoring is a common symptom that patients who suffer from sleep apnea notice first.
+Since there are many different indications that you might be suffering from sleep apnea, catching the early signs can protect you from serious health complications later down the road.